REPRO Gala

 To view sponsorship levels and benefits, click here.
 You may complete this sponsorship form if purchasing online or by downloading this form to mail to us if paying by check.

-Tickets are on sale now!
-Early bird tickets are $175 until May 1st, and new and existing GEMs (recurring donors) can get tickets for $150.
+Tickets are on sale now until this Monday, June 2nd and cannot be purchased at the door!
+Tickets are $200, and new and existing GEMs (recurring donors) can get tickets for $150.
 Click here to purchase your tickets.

 REPRO Gala 2025 is on!